nestoririondo/invoicing-app/README.md

 # Invoicing app
-Build with React.
+Built with React.
 Uses local storage and doesn't send any information to a server.

 Deployed: https://nestoririondo.github.io/invoicing-app